If you came to this page directly and do not see a navigation frame on top, please go to the home page.

 Brașov

 The recorded history of Brașov began in 1211 when King Andrew (András) II of Hungary called the Order of the Teutonic Knights into southeastern Transylvania in order to guard the border of the country.
 They founded a fortified settlement which was called Kronstadt by the German settlers (the so-called Transilvanian Saxons).
 In 1225 the Teutonic Knights were expelled from Transylvania by Andrew II but the Saxon towns continued to enjoy their privileges.
 The town became the centre of Protestantism and was the most important trading place in the Principality of Transylvania.
 With the dissolution of the Austro-Hungarian Monarchy after World War II, Brașov like the rest of Transylvania became part of Romania.
-Between 1950 and 1960 the town was called Orașul Stalin (Stalin City).
+Between 1950 and 1960 the town was called Orașul Stalin (Stalin City) in honor of Josef Stalin, the Soviet dictator (see also Stalinogród / Katowice in Poland).

 [scale]